Radiation Therapy Program

 RTT 4370.
 Clinical Radiation Oncology I.

-The first of a two-part course, this course advances the student’s knowledge of neoplastic disease management.
-Instruction will focus on the regional anatomy and physiology, epidemiology and etiology, detection and diagnosis, diagnostic procedures, histopathology, patterns of spread principles of treatment, staging, and prognosis.
+This course is the first of a two-part sequence that advances student knowledge of neoplastic disease management.
+Instruction focuses on regional anatomy and physiology, epidemiology and etiology, detection and diagnosis, diagnostic procedures, histopathology, patterns of spread, principles of treatment, staging, and prognosis.
+Emphasis is placed on anatomy, lymphatics, and patterns of spread across various cancer types to support understanding of disease progression and clinical decision-making in radiation oncology practice.

 Grade Mode: Standard Letter